Eugene Onegin

 Met Opera 2007 Eugene Onegin program

 Met program from the 2007 production.
-Please read the synopsys here to understand the story.
+Please read the synopsis here to understand the story.
 The alternative is to read one of the many translations of the epic poem (set aside a few days if you choose that route).
-If you choose to read the poem, you will thank yourself for having done so.
+If you do choose to read the poem, you will thank yourself for having done so.

 Onegin Libretto